Stress, stress ... stress!

 Cost of Japanese Knotweed removal

-At the same time, having a professional team in to get rid of the Japanese Knotweed is expensive.
+Unfortunately, having a professional team in to get rid of the Japanese Knotweed is expensive.
 An average Japanese Knotweed removal cost, and we’re not considering huge jobs, is around £3,000.
 This kind of price can be quoted to you even if the problem is next door’s!
+With this though you'll get a certificate confirming that an eradication plan is in place, and you'll also receive a 10-year guarantee from the company.
+This is what the lender needs in order to be comfortable lending.

-This allows you to get on with the process of buying another property to live in.
 Whichever way you choose to deal with Japanese Knotweed, it’s important to bear in mind that lenders aren’t lending against property that has Japanese Knotweed (even if it is a few metres away).
-Also buyers won’t take the property because it has a lower value already, as they see the depreciation effect over time.
+UNLESS you have an expensive treatment plan - and a 10-year guarantee - in place.
+This can be expensive to obtain - and even then buyers may be reluctant to take a property on with Knotweed.